arriej/sinusbot-scripts/README.md

 # sinusbot scripts

-**THIS IS NO LONGER MAINTAINED** and might be archived soon.
-Feel free to fork and work on these scripts on your own (as long as you follow the [MIT license](https://github.com/irgendwr/sinusbot-scripts/blob/master/LICENSE) and mention me).
+This is a fork of the original work of Jonas Bögle (irgendwr).
+I'm not planning to maintain these scripts.
+But more or less add some features i'd personally like on existing scripts.
+Im a noob when it comes to javascript but lets give it a try.

-This repository contains a few scripts that I wrote for the [SinusBot](https://sinusbot.com).
+This repository includes a few scripts that Jonas Bögle (irgendwr) wrote for the [SinusBot](https://sinusbot.com).

 ## Installation